 The forest project studied the consumption of food products from the forest system.
 A questionnaire was performed on the consumption of wild berries and mushrooms.
 A survey in Sweden revealed the amount of radiocesium transferred yearly to man via mushrooms.
 Most animals show increasing levels of radiocesium when mushrooms are available in August-September.
 Roe deer are among the largest mushroom consumers.
-Up to 20-30% of their paunch contents consisted of mushrooms in this period.
+Up to 20-30% of their paunch content is mushroom in this period.